Address Your Knee Pain Today

 • Surgery: In cases where other treatments fail, knee replacement may be considered

-Knee pain treatments can range from conservative to invasive in nature.
+Knee pain treatments can range from conservative to surgical in nature.
 Your provider will likely recommend beginning with conservative treatment such as rest, ice, compression and elevation.
 They may prescribe medications including NSAIDS, topical medications, or pain medicine.
 Treatments can also include injections such as corticosteroids, hyaluronic acid, or nerve blocks/ablations around the knee.
 Your pain management doctor may offer you peripheral nerve stimulation or DRG stimulation (a specialized form of spinal cord stimulator) for your knee pain.

 In addition to the above treatments, your doctor will likely recommend maintaining a healthy weight, remaining active and physical therapy or chiropractic care.
 Some patients may benefit from other treatments such as massage or acupuncture for knee pain.